busemorose/KarstID/README.md

 -   Statistical analyses
 -   Recession curves analysis
--   Simple correlationnal and spectal analyses
+-   Simple correlational and spectral analyses
 -   Analyses of classified discharges

 The equations behind the analyses and the calculation of the indicators